-SU\TYPE\DAISY\1 indicates that the daisychain index is the 1st specifier ("%i") in the string.
+SU\TYPE\DAISY\1 flag indicates that the daisychain index is the first %i specifier in the OID template string.
 If it is the second one, use SU\TYPE\DAISY\2.

 Devices alarms handling

 Two functions are available to handle alarms on daisychain devices in your driver: